hannahfryer/TopDEG-pipeline/README.md

 #### Adjusting Significance Threshold

 Before running the script, you can customize the adjusted p-value significance threshold (`padj_threshold`) to suit your analysis needs.
 This allows you to make the threshold more or less stringent depending on the specific requirements of your study.

+Open the interactive_volcano_plot.py and locate the following line.
 By default, the threshold is set to:

 ```
 padj_threshold = 0.05